edelveart/edelveart.github.io/src/content/blog/post2.md

 tags: ["python", "ruby", "figurate numbers", "live coding", "integer sequences", "gamma function"]
 ---

-## Extended Figurate Numbers via Gamma function
+## First Domain Extension via Gamma Function

-During the development of multidimensional figurate number generators in my libraries **figuratenum** and **figurate_numbers**, I encoded several sequences using the factorial and its companions.
+During the development of $k$-dimensional figurate number generators in my libraries **figuratenum** and **figurate_numbers**, I encoded several sequences using the factorial and its companions.

-Both the rising factorial $n^{\overline{k}}$ and the classical factorial, a special case of the falling factorial $k^{\underline{k}}$, are perhaps at their core a very natural way of counting dimensions and building geometric universes through monotonic multiplications along complementary paths.
+Both the rising factorial $n^{\overline{k}}$ and the classical factorial, interpreted as a special case of the falling factorial  $k^{\underline{k}}$, are perhaps at their core a very natural way of counting dimensions and constructing geometric universes through monotonic multiplications along complementary paths.

-Yet, seeking a different perspective to address my concerns, I often think of sequences as an enriched, flowing, serpentine wave connecting the discrete world of counting with the continuity of analysis (inspired by [Artin's book](https://ncatlab.org/nlab/files/Artin-TheGammaFunction.pdf)).
+Yet, seeking a different perspective to address my concerns, I often think of sequences as an enriched, serpentine wave connecting the discrete world of counting with the continuity of analysis (inspired by [Artin's book](https://ncatlab.org/nlab/files/Artin-TheGammaFunction.pdf)).
 The order in which I present the following winding identities simply reflects my personal taste.

 $$